foobarbecue/surfsonar/README.md

  - [ ] Parallize display update and sonar recording so it doesn't block
  - [ ] Add GPS & RTC
  - [ ] Add battery voltage and current monitoring
+ - [ ] Put time and plot on display